adrianolszewski/Useful-R-codes/firth_gee_logistic_regression_with_geessbin.md

+# Firth-like penalised GEE-fit logistic regression (for repeated observations e.g. in longitudinal studies) in R

 This code allows one to test contrasts in longitudinal studies with binary endpoint under small trial size and small prevalence (low fraction of the recorded events).
 Normally you would fit a logistic regression using **GEE** (_Generalized Estimating Equations_) to obtain population-average estimates (like in clinical trials), or **GLMM** (_Generalized Linear Mixed Model_) to obtain conditional, subject-specific estimates. **But this is likely to fail under very small number of events.**